 December 4 – Happy Birthday Bill Bryan

 During his first three months in New York, he backed up Howard and Jake Gibbs, but by September, Elston was physically spent and Gibbs was injured so Bryan took over as the starter.
 He finished the year with a putrid .172 batting average but Yankee manager Ralph Houk decided to keep him around for another look the following year.
 That was probably because Bryan had shown some evidence that he could reach the old Stadium’s short right field porch with his left-handed swing.
-But Houk’s second look only lasted a couple of months before Bryan was sent down to Syracuse in May of 1967.
-He played well in Triple A and was called up to back-up Gibbs, after New York traded a shocked and disappointed Howard to the Red Sox that August.
+Houk’s second look only lasted a couple of months before Bryan was sent down to Syracuse in May of 1967.
+He played well in Triple A and was called back up to catch behind Gibbs, after New York traded Howard to the Red Sox that August.
 Ellie was only hitting .196 for New York at the time that deal was made.
 Believe it or not, that was almost 30 points higher than Bryan would average for New York in the 16 games he ended up playing in that year.